-Each year the Global program brings up to 15 foreign scholars to NYU School of Law as members of our Global Law Faculty.
+Each year the Hauser Global Law School brings several foreign scholars to NYU School of Law as members of our Global Law Faculty.
 They teach courses that cover a wide range of subjects and are open to all NYU students.
 To complement our Global Law Faculty, the program also features short visits by Distinguished Global Fellows.
 These fellows are highly recognized jurists whose duties in their home countries prevent them from taking full residence here at NYU.
 Despite this restriction, we are lucky enough to welcome them to participate in selected classes during their short stay at NYU and to give public talks for faculty and students.
 Distinguished Global Fellows in the recent past have included Giuliano Amato, Robert Badinter, Vojtch Cepl, Arthur Chaskalson, Richard Goldstone, Dieter Grimm, and Lord Slynn of Hadley.
 You may also view the full list of Distinguished Global Fellows.

 It is on these initiatives that we strive to build.
 We will invite certain key jurists to participate in the Distinguished Fellows Lecture Series during the fall and spring semesters in order to profit from their presence, experience and teaching.
 The lecture itself is conducted as an informal conversation where questions and discussion with audience members is encouraged.

 |April 23, 2013||Same-Sex Marriage in South Africa: The Fourie Case of the Constitutional Court: Faculty Lunch with Albie Sachs|

 |October 9, 2012||India's Constitutional Development - A Historical Perspective and Some Contemporary Issues: A Conversation and Debate with Ramachandra Guha|

 |Feburary 10, 2009||A Tribute to Norman Dorsen by Giuliano Amato